Why We Need Big Data Frameworks

 Combiner output sent to the Reducers, instead of the output from the Mappers

-Is a "mini-reduce" process which operates only on data generated by one machine
+Is a "mini-reduce" process that operates only on data generated by one machine

 MapReduce is usually applied to huge datasets.
 A MapReduce job splits the input data into smaller independent chunks called partitions and then processes them independently using map tasks and reduce tasks.
 Below is an example.